dr4vok/portswigger-writeups/LAB-3.md

 ## 🚀 Exploitation Steps
 #### Observe the description
-> Before diving into the lab, we’re told it's using an Oracle database, which has a special dummy table called `dual`. so the statment looks like this
+> Before diving into the lab, we’re told it's using an Oracle database, which has a special dummy table called `dual`. so the statement looks like this
 ```sql
 UNION SELECT 'abc' FROM dual
 ```